Navaneethasita/Devops-tasks/README.md

 # Devops-tasks
-this repo is used for Devops related tasks
+👉 This repository is used to manage DevOps tasks such as CI/CD pipelines, Docker, Jenkins, Kubernetes, and infrastructure automation.